How to Airbnb Your House| By Comments Off

 Make sure to claim all income through Airbnb on your taxes.
 Before starting your Airbnb business, look into your state and local taxes.
 You may end up having to pay transient occupancy taxes.

-Make a list of all expenses that you will incur from this new business and if the profits you make will offset them enough to make it worth your time.
+Make a list of all expenses you will incur from this new business and if your profits will offset them enough to make it worth your time.
 Consider things like increased utility bills, cleaning costs, the cost of staying somewhere else, and consumables like toilet paper.

 Be mindful of your time